-On the day of your surgery, or a few days ahead of time, you may need to see your primary care doctor for a few tests.
-Because you will be given some form of anesthesia, your doctor will probably ask you not to eat or drink anything after midnight the day before your surgery.
+Because you will be given some form of anesthesia during the surgery, your doctor will probably ask you not to eat or drink anything after midnight the day before your surgery.
 If you take medicines or have diabetes, ask your doctor whether different guidelines apply.